Va-etchanan: Only One

 A woman, however, can belong to only one man.

-Most women in the Torah who are not slaves are the property of their fathers or their husbands.
+Most women in the Torah are the property of their fathers, their husbands, or their owners.
 Therefore when a man commits adultery he is, in effect, stealing another man’s property.

 What if a man has sex with a virgin who still belongs to her father?
 The law for this specific case is given in this week’s Torah portion, Mishpatim (“Laws”), and it applies whether the man is married or unmarried: